Non-statistical behavior via Statistical instability: Non-statistical Anosov-Katok diffeomorphisms: Statistical instability and non-statistical dynamics; an abstract setting

 Then it can be checked easily that $\omega$ is a non-statistical point. \end{example} One can ask how large can be the set of points for which the empirical measures does not converge.
-Can it be of positive measure?
-Here is an example to answer this question:
+The notion of non-statistical dynamics arises here.
+See Definition \ref{def.non-stat-ess}.\\

-\begin{example}[The Bowen eye] One of the first examples of non-statistical maps was given by Bowen.
-It is a vector field in the plane with an eye-like region having two saddle fixed points in the corners with two saddle connections as the boundary of this region (see Figure \ref{Boweneye}).
-The vector field has a source equilibrium point inside this region and all of the points except this fixed point converge to the boundary.
-Let us denote the two equilibrium points in the corner by $A$ and $B$ and the unstable and stable eigenvalues of the linearization of the vector field at $A$ by $\alpha_+$ and $-\alpha_-$ and at $B$ by $\beta_+$ and $-\beta_-$.
-For suitable choices of these numbers, the time one map of the vector field becomes a non-statistical diffeomorphism of $\mathbb{R}^2$ with respect to the Lebesgue measure restricted to the eye-like region.
+\begin{remark} Being non-statistical for a map $f:X\rightarrow X$ really depends on the reference measure.
+In Example \ref{exmpl symbolic dynamics}, if the reference measure is taken to be the Bernoulli measure, we know that the shift map is ergodic with respect to this measure, and the sequence of empirical measures of almost every point is convergent to the Bernoulli measure, hence shift is statistical with respect to this measure.
+But if the reference measure is taken to be the Dirac mass on the point $\omega$ introduced in this example, then almost every point with respect to this measure would be non-statistical, and hence shift map is non-statistical with respect to $\delta_\omega$. \end{remark}

-Takens introduced in \cite{takens1994heteroclinic} the modulus associated with the upper and lower saddle connection which are denoted respectively by $\lambda$ and $\sigma$.
-They are defined by
+Let us prepare for the proof of Theorem \ref{thm.main.essential}.
+First, we need to quantify how different are the statistical behaviors of two arbitrary maps $h,g\in \Lambda$ for iterations larger than a fixed number $N\in \mathbb{N}$.
+To this aim, we propose the following map $\Delta_N$ that associates to a couple of maps $h,g\in\Lambda$ a non-negative real number:

-The following theorem has been proved first by Gaunersdorfer in \cite{gaunersdorfer1992time} and restated by Takens in \cite{takens1994heteroclinic}: \begin{theorem*} If g is a continuous function on $\mathbb{R}^2$ with $g(A)>g(B)$, and $x(t)$ an orbit converging to the cycle, then we have:
+which can be interpreted as the average of the maximum difference between statistical behaviors that the orbit of a point can display under iterations of $h$ and $g$ for iterations larger than $N$.
+Note that $\Delta_N$ is not a distance.
+In particular if $f$ is a non-statistical map, then $\Delta_N^e(f,f)$ is uniformly positive for every $N$: \begin{lemma} A map $f$ is non-statistical if and only if there is a real number $d>0$ such that for each $N\in\mathbb{N}$ we have $\Delta_{N}(f,f)>d$. \end{lemma} \begin{proof} Let $f$ be a non-statistical map, and let $x\in X$ be a non-statistical point.
+Since the sequence of empirical measures of this point does not converge,